-Keep your life in order by being organized
+Keep your life in order by being organized.

-Next, you should keep a calendar of events that are coming up in your case.
+Next, you should keep a calendar of events coming up in your case.
 Visitation times with your child, court appearances, safety plan meetings, mediations, counseling sessions, and many other sorts of important events take place with regularity once your CPS case is underway.
 You can help yourself keep these dates straight by mapping them out far in advance.
-If you need to plan for time off of work or for transportation to and from an event it is best to put the date down so that you have time to figure those logistics out.
+If you need to plan for time off of work or for transportation to and from an event, it is best to put the date down so that you have time to figure those logistics out.
 Clients who fail to prepare undoubtedly should prepare to fail in their case management.

 What will CPS caseworkers be looking for in supervising your visitation sessions

-Negative behavior like aggression towards your child, yelling or being rude/disrespectful to CPS employees will be looked for.
+Negative behavior like aggression towards your child, yelling, or being rude/disrespectful to CPS employees will be looked for.
 Make sure that you are dressed respectably and are not intoxicated/impaired in any way.